nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Adding Important Dates to a Patient : `adde`
+### Adding an Event to a Patient : `adde`

-Adds an Important Date to a patient in the address book.
+Adds an Event to a patient in the address book.

 Format: `adde INDEX [n/NAME_OF_EVENT_ON_THAT_DATE] [d/DATE_OR_DATETIME_OF_EVENT_ON_THAT_DATE]`

-* Adds an Important Date with a Name, as well as the Date and optionally, the Time Period for which the Event is happening on that date to a patient identified by the index number used in the last patient listing.
+* Adds an Event with a Name, as well as the Date and optionally, the Time Period for which the Event is happening on that date to a patient identified by the index number used in the last patient listing.
 * The format of the Date must be: DD-MM-YYYY
 * If there is a Time Period, the format of the DateTime must be: DD-MM-YYYY, HH:mm - HH:mm
 * The index **must be a positive integer** 1, 2, 3, ...